OscarOnukwugha/Bank-Fraud-Management-System/README.md

 # Bank Fraud Management System
 #### 80,658 unique customers in Nigeria were victims of fraud in 2023.

-#### This is an SQL-based Fraud Management System that automatically flags and logs suspicious banking transactions using triggers and audit logs.
+#### An SQL-based Fraud Management System that automatically flags and logs suspicious banking transactions using triggers and audit logs.
+This system demonstrates real-time fraud detection capabilities designed to protect financial institutions and their customers.

 ## Table of Contents